ivy-llc/ivy/docs/partial_source/contributing.rst

 framework-specific types.

 The backend methods should not add a docstring, as this would be identical to the docstring provided in the Ivy API.

+All backend functions which adhere to the `Array API`_ standard should also be placed in submodules such as :code:`ivy.functional.backends.torch.array_api`, and should also be placed in the correct file in alignment with the categories used in the standard.